calebschoepp/caleb-www/content/blog/productivity-porn.md

 - **Feelings of jealousy, anxiousness, and loneliness** induced by only seeing heavily curated feeds of those you follow.
 This ultimately leads to unrealistic expectations about what your life "should" be like mixed with a constant bombardment of FOMO.
 - **An increasingly polarized, misinformed, and enraged outlook on life** as the incentives of our digital world push you deeper into a filter bubble, which might even lead to radicalization.
-- **A crippling loss of time and agency** caused by the addictive and distracting nature of these platforms.
-The push notification acting as a phantasmal chain tethering us to our phone.
-Watching content not because you truly want to but just --- because?
+- **A crippling loss of time and agency** caused by the addictive and distracting nature of these platforms that use the push notification as a phantasmal chain tethering us to our phone.
+This ends in you consuming content not because you truly want to but just --- because?

 But, what I've recently come to realize is that there is an even more pernicious way in which social media is negatively impacting my life.
 Social media has become my productivity porn.